Paul1365972/advent-of-code/2025/README.md

 Easiest day yet, simply because there were no edge cases to account for.
 Although my functional approach to find the maximum is pretty cursed and unfortunate.

+## Day 4

+Part 1: 10 min
+Part 2: 5 min

+Also quite an easy puzzle.
+I really enjoy the ones based on 2d grids, though I am always a bit unsatisfied with the parsing approaches I tend to use for thses kinds of problems.